 By Bus

-Rider Express is currently the only company that offers bus service to take you from Vancouver to Calgary.
-There are numerous stops along the way and three points in Calgary for drop-off.
-The trip takes between 14 – 16 hours and a one-way ticket costs around $162.00.
+Rider Express is currently the only company offering bus service from Vancouver to Calgary.
+The trip takes 14 – 16 hours and a one-way ticket costs around $162.00.
+There are numerous stops along the way and three drop-off points in Calgary.

 By Train

 There is no direct train from Vancouver to Calgary.
-However, VIA Rail has partnered with Red Arrow Motorcoach to make trip planning simpler and it is possible to take the train from Vancouver to Edmonton and then take the Red Arrow bus from Edmonton to Calgary.
+However, VIA Rail has partnered with Red Arrow to simplify trip planning, and it is possible to take the train from Vancouver to Edmonton and then the Red Arrow bus from Edmonton to Calgary.

 The train journey from Vancouver to Edmonton is one of the most scenic trips in Canada and takes approximately 26 hours.
-Tickets for the train journey only start at $200 for economy fares, but there are sleeper cars with meals included for more comfort.
+Tickets for the train journey start at $200 for economy fares, and for a higher price, there are sleeper cars with meals included for more comfort.

 By Air

-Flying by far is the fastest mode of transportation, but with so many road trip routes and beautiful scenery along the way – the drive is definitely a worthwhile one!
+Flying by far is the fastest mode of transportation, but with so many road trip routes and beautiful scenery along the way, the drive is definitely worthwhile!

 By Private Transfer

 Urban Limousine offers top-class limousine transportation and provides service from downtown Vancouver to Calgary city centre.
-The price varies depending on the car type but ranges from $1,880-$4,000.
+The price varies depending on the car type but ranges from $1,880 to $4,000.

 Ride Sharing

 There are possible options for ride-sharing from Vancouver to Calgary, but it’s pricey.
-The reason for the extremely expensive trip is that it is difficult to find someone willing to drive that far.
+The extremely expensive trip is because it is difficult to find someone willing to drive that far.

-There is also a chance to find a way by hitching a ride via Poparide.
-Seats are sometimes available on the Vancouver to Calgary route although you may have to be a bit flexible on your departure date in order to snag a seat.
+You can find a way by hitching a ride via Poparide.
+Seats are sometimes available on the Vancouver to Calgary route, although you may have to be a bit flexible on your departure date in order to snag a seat.

 There is no shortage of options to make this road trip through the Canadian Rockies an epic journey.
 While it is possible to make the drive all in one (long!) day, we hope that you will opt to slow down and maybe split it into two.
-Spending time enjoying some of the attractions en route will make it that much more enjoyable.
+Enjoying some of the attractions en route will make it much more enjoyable.

 Fastest Route – Things to Do